 - Stuff cavity of turkey with remaining vegetables, herbs, lemon, and garlic.

 - Truss with cooking twine and place turkey on roasting rack with the breast side down.
-Drizzle about half of the ghee over the skin of the turkey.
+Drizzle about half of the coconut oil (or ghee or butter) over the skin of the turkey.

 - Place in oven and roast without opening the door for 40 minutes.